-The Marie Skłodowska-Curie Postdoctoral Fellowship is scheduled to open on 22 June 2021.
+The Marie Skłodowska-Curie Postdoctoral Fellowship is now open with a deadline of 14 September 2022.

 The University of Bath is providing a proposal support service for this year’s Marie Skłodowska-Curie Actions (MSCA) Postgraduate Fellowships (PF) scheme.
 Research and Innovation Services (RIS) is providing assistance to Bath's host Principal Investigators (PIs) and fellowship applicants, to help develop their proposals.

 The Marie Curie Fellowships provide significant financial support to a Research Fellow for a period of 12-24 months.
 All research areas are eligible for funding, with the grant providing an allowance to cover living, travel and family costs.
 In addition, the grant contributes to the training, networking and research costs of the fellow, as well as to the management and indirect costs of the project.

 Interested researchers can submit an application together with a host organisation, which can be a university, research institution, business, SME or other organisation based in an EU Member State or Horizon Europe Associated Country.
 All disciplines are eligible for Postdoctoral Fellowships, including research areas covered by the Euratom Research and Training Programme.

 Researchers interested in PFs:

 - should have a PhD degree at the time of the deadline for applications (Applicants who have successfully defended their doctoral thesis but who have not yet formally been awarded the doctoral degree will also be considered eligible to apply)